Clay-Ferguson/quantizr/docs/getting-started.md

 ## Install Docker

-Docker install commands are all inside docker-install.sh (in this same folder).
-As of 4/5/2019 they are known to be correct, and you would need to just uncomment all the non-comments (i.e. all commands you see in that entire file), and then run them all in the order they appear in that file, to install docker.
+Docker install commands are all inside docker-install.sh (in this same folder), so you would need to just uncomment all the non-comments (i.e. all commands you see in that entire file), and then run them all in the order they appear in that file, to install docker.
+That script is not 'guaranteed' to work but should be complete however, and serves as a good hint at how to get things installed.

 ```
 ./docker-install.sh